 Onset is generally in adulthood, peaking in the 4th and 5th decades.
 The paediatric condition, juvenile rheumatoid arthritis, will be discussed separately.

 Onset may be insidious or abrupt, and the early features commonly include tiredness, malaise and generalised aches.
-Usually arthritic symptoms first develop in the hands and wrists in a characteristic symmetric , proximal distribution.
+Usually, arthritis symptoms first develop in the hands and wrists in a characteristic symmetric, proximal distribution.
 Feet and large joints may also be involved.

 Aetiology is unknown, and probably multifactorial.
 It is generally considered that a genetic predisposition (HLA DR4) and an environmental trigger lead to an autoimmune response that is directed primarily against synovial structures.